the4thdoctor/pg_chameleon/README.rst

 What does it work
 ..............................
-* Read the schema specifications from MySQL and replicate the same structure it into PostgreSQL
+* Read the schema specifications from MySQL and replicate the same structure into PostgreSQL
 * Locks the tables in mysql and gets the master coordinates
 * Create primary keys and indices on PostgreSQL
 * Write in PostgreSQL frontier table